 - 42 I am also unsure about the traders' liability if the digital content causes harm to the consumer's "digital environment" e.g it corrupted other digital content on the consumer's appliance.
-In many countries this situation would simply be seen as a form of breach of contract by the trader, but it has been suggested that in others (e.g. in German law78) this would fall within a duty of protection, and that duties of protection are outside the scope of the Directive.79 - 43 Where the harm was caused by the digital content itself, it seems to me that the harm will normally be the result of a nonconformity, and the trader will be "liable" under Article 11(1).
+In many countries this situation would simply be seen as a form of breach of contract by the trader, but it has been suggested that in others (e.g. in German law) this would fall within a duty of protection, and that duties of protection are outside the scope of the Directive. - 43 Where the harm was caused by the digital content itself, it seems to me that the harm will normally be the result of a nonconformity, and the trader will be "liable" under Article 11(1).
 Nonetheless, the Directive does not actually deal with the situation.
-In any event, the consumer's right to have the digital content brought into conformity will not entitle the - 75 E.g. § 280(1) BGB. - 76 E.g. French law, see H Beale, B Fauvarque-Cosson, J Rutgers and S Vogenauer) Ius Commune Casebooks for the Common Law of Europe: Cases, materials and text on Contract Law (Hart, 3rd edn 2019), ch 28.3. - 77 DCD Rec 14. - 78 On duties of protection in German law, see B Markesinis, H Unberath and A Johnston, The German Law of Contract, 2nd ed (Hart, 2006) 126 - 79 See Schulze and Staudenmayer (n1 above, 40).
+In any event, the consumer's right to have the digital content brought into conformity will not entitle the consumer to have the corrupted data restored.
+The consumer will merely be entitled to damages, which are left to national law.

-- consumer to have the corrupted data restored.
-The consumer will merely be entitled to damages, which are left to national law. - 44 Where the damage was caused by the method of installation adopted by the trader, it is far from clear that the Directive applies at all, as it might not be seen as a non-conformity but as a breach of a duty of protection. - 45 So in either case the trader may be able to escape liability by showing that it was not at fault or that it could not have anticipated or avoided the problem.
+- 44 Where the damage was caused by the method of installation adopted by the trader, it is far from clear that the Directive applies at all, as it might not be seen as a non-conformity but as a breach of a duty of protection. - 45 So in either case the trader may be able to escape liability by showing that it was not at fault or that it could not have anticipated or avoided the problem.